 We further re-estimate our baseline equation with an alternative definition of COVID-19 vulnerability.
-This analysis has been primarily done to show that threshold of districts recording the highest COVID-19 cases in the financial year 2020-21 is trivial.
+In this analysis, we verify that our main findings are robust to changes in threshold of the top-third districts recording the highest COVID-19 cases for identifying the CVD districts.
 The results of this robustness check are presented in Table 9.
 Columns (1)-(3) show the results where CVD represents the top quartile (25%) of districts with the highest COVID-19 cases.
-Columns (4)-(6) present the results for the top quintile (20%) of districts with the highest by 5.8 and 3.1 percentage points respectively.
-The results corroborate the baseline findings and support the hypothesis on vulnerability affecting household attitude towards saving in gold.
+Columns (4)-(6) present the results for the top quintile (20%) of districts with the highest COVID-19 cases.
+In both cases, there is a significantly higher share of gold savings of 5.8 and 3.1 percentage points respectively in the CVD districts compared to other districts.
+The results corroborate the baseline findings and support the hypothesis on vulnerability affecting household attitudes towards saving in gold.